taoteh1221/healthy-homemade-freezable-meals/README.txt

 1/3 cup granulated onions

 1 and 1/2 tsp poultry seasoning

+-Cube the sliced bread, season with granulated garlic, and bake in oven / air fryer @ 300 degrees for 15 minutes

 -Oil bottom / sides of crock pot with the extra virgin olive oil, and evenly layer LARGE DICED chicken pices across bottom